angular/angular/guides/theming.md

 ```
 and then include the output file in your index.html.

-The theme file **should not** be imported into other SCSS files.
-This will cause duplicate styles
+Your custom theme file **should not** be imported into other SCSS files.
+This will duplicate styles
-to be written into your CSS output.
-If you want to consume the theme definition object
+in your CSS output.
+If you want to consume your theme definition object
 (e.g., `$candy-app-theme`) in other SCSS files, then the definition of the theme object should be
 broken into its own file, separate from the inclusion of the `mat-core` and
 `angular-material-theme` mixins.